Whistler Writers Festival

 Whether you are an avid reader, aspiring writer or an established author, you'll find something special in the program.
-This year's offerings include evenings with food and wine, comedy and crime writing plus a special day-long publishing and pitching workshop.
-Over 70 performers will be entertaining festival go-ers including Bill Richardson, Emma Donoghue, Nick Bantock, Deborah Campbell, Ronald Wright and many more!
+This year's offerings include evenings with food and craft beer, comedy and crime writing plus a publishing and pitching workshops.

 Festival Tips & Highlights

-- Don't miss events that sell out early: Murder Mystery/Crime Writers Lunch, Speed Dating Publishing Session, Book Club: How to Discuss a Book, Comedy Quickies, Literary Cabaret, Gala, Sunday Brunch.
+- Don't miss events that sell out early: Crime Writers Lunch, Panel Discussion: Publishers Roundtable Discussion, Comedy Quickies, Literary Cabaret, Gala, Sunday Brunch.
 Get tickets.

-Tickets and festival passes go on sale August 15 through the Whistler Writers Festival website and Armchair Books.
+Tickets and festival passes will be available on the Whistler Writers Festival website when released.